StrangeTech4635/Hello-world/README.md

 Hi everybody!!

-I'm Jiovanny!
-I love to game and skate with friends, My favorite food is shephards pie.
+I'm Jio!
+I love to game and skate with friends, My favorite food is shepherd's pie.
+I started with Python and going further into other codes, I'll be uploading games that I make and codes that could help in case of need aid on game making, or even website making as well
-I've haven't skated in a while and I tend not to eat shephards pie much and eat a lot of wendys.